YanKlInnomme/FoundryVTT-dungeonworld-fr/README.md

  * The Dungeon World system from Asacolips
  * The Babele module (essential for translation)
  * The Lib-wrapper module (Required by Babele)

+ ## Version 2.0.0

+ * Translation of the "Item" compendiums (21/21 or 100%) made by Matisse :
+    - Actions of the Druid (dungeonworld.the-druid-moves.json)
+    - Actions of the Immolator (dungeonworld.the-immolator-moves.json)
+    - Actions of the Paladin (dungeonworld.the-paladin-moves.json)
+ * Translation of the "JournalEntry" compendiums (3/3 or 100%) by Matisse :
+    - Actions and Principles of the GM (dungeonworld.gm-movesprincipals.json)
+    - The GM's screen (dungeonworld.gm-screen.json)
+    - Services and goods (dungeonworld.charts.json)
+ * Translation of the "RollTable" compendiums (2/2 or 100%) made by Matisse :
+    - Random Tables (dungeonworld.tables.json)
+    - Random Tables II (dungeonworld.rollable-tables.json)

 ## Version 1.0.0